Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Computational results

-\blue{The results of combo and MCTS can be found in Table \ref{comboMCTSComparisonA} (dataset A) and Table \ref{comboMCTSComparisonB} (dataset B).
-The first column contains the name of the problem instance.
-The instances will be denoted as strCorrSpan-$n$-$c$ and exp-$n$-$c$ for dataset A and B respectively, where $n$ denotes the number of items in the knapsack and $c$ denotes the knapsack capacity.
+The detailed results of Combo and MCTS can be found in appendix B (Table \ref{ComboMCTSComparisonA} for dataset A and Table \ref{ComboMCTSComparisonB} for dataset B) and are summarized in Table \ref{summaryResults2}.
+The first column contains the name of the problem instance (or name of the dataset in case of Table \ref{summaryResults2}).
+The instances will be denoted as strCorrSpan-$n$-$c$ and exp-$n$-$c$ for dataset A and B, respectively, where $n$ denotes the number of items in the knapsack and $c$ denotes the knapsack capacity.
 The four other columns contain the found objective function value and the time needed to obtain this result by both algorithms.
-The combo algorithm computes the exact optimum while MCTS is a heuristic, and thus the obtained result by MCTS is a lower bound for this optimum.
+Table \ref{summaryResults2} contains the averages over both datasets.
+The Combo algorithm computes the exact optimum while MCTS is a heuristic, and thus the obtained result by MCTS is a lower bound for this optimum.
 The relative deviation from the optimum is indicated between brackets.
-The best found value for every problem instance is marked in bold and the column averages are indicated on the last row.}

-\blue{If we take a closer look at Table \ref{comboMCTSComparisonA}, we see that combo is able to compute the optimal answer in less than 10 seconds for almost all problem instances of dataset A, except for the three largest problem instances where there are 50000 items in the knapsack.
+If we take a closer look at Table \ref{ComboMCTSComparisonA}, we see that Combo is able to compute the optimal answer in less than 10 seconds for almost all problem instances of dataset A, except for the three largest problem instances where there are 50,000 items in the knapsack.
 For two of these three instances, it obtains a better objective function value than MCTS and requires more or less the same time to do so.
-However, it should also be noted that the objective function value produced by MCTS is always very close to the optimal answer: amongst all problem instances of dataset A the largest relative deviation from the optimum is equal to $0.029$ \%.
+However, it should also be noted that the objective function value produced by MCTS is always very close to the optimal answer: amongst all problem instances of dataset A the largest relative deviation from the optimum is equal to $0.029$ \% and the average relative deviation is equal to $5.3 \times 10^{-4}$ \%.
 For 14 problem instances, MCTS was able to produce an objective function value that was equal to the optimal one.
-Thus we can conclude that for dataset A both algorithms produce very similar answers, but combo has a small benefit if the optimality guarantee is a strict demand.
-In addition, both algorithms only need several seconds of execution time.}
+Thus we can conclude that for dataset A both algorithms produce very similar solutions, but Combo has a slight advantage.